mirober/mathfly-site/implementation.md

 ## Configuration files
 Another limitation of basic dragonfly rules is that they cannot be reloaded on-the-fly, requiring a full restart of Dragon for changes to be implemented, and that you need to edit Python source files to modify them.

 Mathfly gets around this by defining the vast majority of commands in `.toml` configuration files.
-I had never used Vocola before creating mathfly, but it was later pointed out that this is very similar to their system.
+I had never used Vocola before creating Mathfly, but it was later pointed out that this is very similar to their system.
 Another example of convergent evolution I guess.

 The configuration file (`lyx.toml`) looks like this:
 ```